yardstick17/convnets-keras/README.md

 <img src=https://raw.githubusercontent.com/heuritech/convnets-keras/master/examples/heatmap_dog.png width="400px">

-## Get the links with the ImageNet synsets
+## Useful functions for ImageNet
-We propose a few utils function to make the link between the index returned by the networks, and the synsets of ImageNet.
+We propose a few utils function to link the index returned by the networks, and the synsets of ImageNet.

 #### Converting synsets to ids
 It can be usefull to use the ids of ImageNet (which can be found on <a href ="http://image-net.org/explore"> this page </a>, if you want to know the meaning of the classification.